lexxnsk/rsschool-devops-course-tasks/README.md

 sudo nginx -t
 sudo systemctl restart nginx
 ```
-- You can simulate jenkins on Server Node by running a simple Python Server:
+- You can simulate Jenkins on Server Node by running a simple Python Server:
 ```
 sudo python3 -m http.server 32000
 ```